-Fake Chinese goods is a problem…but these knockoffs are hilarious.
+Fake Chinese goods is a problem…but these knockoff brands are hilarious.

 Everybody knows that China loves to create fake name-brand products.
 You can’t walk through Beijing or Shanghai without finding a counterfeit Rolex watch selling for $5 or a knockoff Nike shirt for $2.
-China is so notorious for its lack of creativity that they even made the cover of Time Magazine back in 2005!
+Everyone should know that China is very notorious for its lack of creativity.

 Enjoy a good laugh as you browse through 19 of the most stunning China knockoff fails!